 The Master of Arts in Education (M.A.Ed.) in School Counseling prepares you for employment as a counselor in school settings at elementary, middle, and high school levels and leads to a recommendation for K-12 School Counseling licensure (certification) by the North Carolina Department of Public Instruction.
 You may also be eligible to apply for licensure as a Licensed Professional Counselor Associate (LPC-A).

 The Master of Science (M.S.) in Clinical Mental Health Counseling prepares you to work in diverse settings such as mental health facilities, substance abuse centers, community and four-year college counseling centers, non-profit organizations, domestic violence shelters, and more as well as private practice under supervision, moving toward state licensure.

-Applications to the School Counseling and Clinical Mental Health Counseling programs may be submitted at any time during the year.
+Applications to the School Counseling and Clinical Mental Health Counseling specialties may be submitted at any time during the year.
 Admission decisions, however, are made one time per year.
 The application deadline is February 1 annually.

 Financial aid is available in the form of graduate assistantships, Chancellor's Fellowships, Graduate School Study Grants, and student loans.
 Only full-time students are eligible for graduate assistantships.
 More information about counseling scholarships and financial aid is available here.

 Transfer of Credit

 A limit of six hours of graduate credit can be transferred into the program with the approval of the student’s advisor.
 Previous coursework taken to complete an earlier master’s degree cannot be transferred.

 Contact us with your questions about the WCU Counseling Program.
 We look forward to talking with you.